-I put them in chronological order based on the timeline of the interview process.
+Note: These are in chronological order based on the timeline of the interview process.

-1. Not responding to resumes and applications
+- They don’t respond to resumes and job applications

 Did they see your impressive resume?
 Should you apply again or try to reach out directly to someone at the company?
 Is the job even still open?
 Was it ever?